yui/yui-lint/README.md

 Every application that YUI creates to aid in development will follow by all of the config options in this package.

-In the past we had always tried to abide by JSLint's stricter ruleset, but as we and our community have grown over the years it's come to our attention that they are no longer benefictial to us and we should look for an alternative.
+In the past we had always tried to abide by JSLint's stricter ruleset, but as we and our community have grown over the years it's come to our attention that they are no longer beneficial to us and we should look for an alternative.
 So we decided that we will now use [JSHint](http://jshint.com/) as our default linting tool with one predefined set of options.